 Official State Amphibian of New Mexico

+The New Mexico spadefoot toad (Spea multiplicata) was designated the official state amphibian of New Mexico in 2003.
 The spadefoot toad is found in all of New Mexico's 33 counties.
+All State Amphibians

+The voice of the New Mexico spadefoot sounds like a fingernail running across the teeth of a comb.
 When threatened, the New Mexico spadefoot toad emits an odor said to smell like roasted peanuts.